yushi2006/AuditGPT-RAG/README.md

 *   **Document Retrieval**: Instantly find and retrieve specific templates, checklists, or policies (e.g., "Find the IT security audit checklist").
 *   **On-the-Fly Summarization**: Request summaries of lengthy documents to quickly grasp key points.
 *   **Conversational Memory**: The chatbot remembers the context of the current conversation for a more natural follow-up.
-*   **Secure and Private**: Uses local, open-source embedding models to ensure document content is never sent to a third-party API for indexing.

 ## 🛠️ Tech Stack & Architecture